nathanshankar/vslam-practice-codebook/README.md

 # vslam-practice-codebook
 ## What I have learnt:

-### Chapter 1: How to create CMake packages and libraries
+### Chapter 1: How to create executables, headers and libraries

 ### Chapter 2: Eigen Vectors, Matrices and using Pangolin for trajectory plotting